 123313213 Crispin 1944-

-Crispin David Powell Clay was born on 15 November 1944 in Lusaka, N. Rhodesia, the third son and youngest child of Gervas Clay, whose 32nd birthady it was, and Betty nee Baden-Powell.
+Crispin David Powell Clay was born on 15 November 1944 in Lusaka, N. Rhodesia, the third son and youngest child of Gervas Clay and Betty nee Baden-Powell.
 He was educated at Peterhouse, Rhodesia and St David's College, Lampeter where he obtained his B.A. in 1967.

 Eric (Ernest) born on 10 February 1974